 Companies typically bring two people, but it is up to you.
 In most cases, you'll be meeting in an engineering lab or other informal space for the breakout sessions.
 If you would like bring additional people, be sure to register each individual and be aware that you will likely spend most of the time standing.
 (Chairs are generally reserved for students.)

 4) Do the students sign up to meet us?
 Or do we get to pick who we meet with?

-Expect to meet with two groups of approximately six students during the evening, plus those you mingle with during the widely attended student reception.
+Expect to meet with two groups of students during the evening, (we target six students per group although group sizes vary) plus those you mingle with during the widely attended Student Meet-and-Greet.

 6) Do I need a parking permit?